waterlink/property-based-testing-talk/script.md

   * you might have to remove some properties, when they are implied by other properties.

 - Additional benefit of PBT, is that properties may find bugs not only in the system under the test, and also in other properties.
 This is not the case with EBT: if you have a bug in test A it will not be revealed by test B.

+- I found it interesting that doing TDD with PBT forces your to first test your generators, once you want to use them to test your SUT.
+This involves figuring out, what actually is a valid data and what is not for your SUT.
+The code used to test generators can be immediately re-used for validation of the input.
+That is another nice side-effect of using TDD with PBT.

+## Examples of PBT in different programming languages

+### Haskell example

+Library of choice is original `QuickCheck`.

+#### Add

+#### Mul

+#### Sort

+### Clojure example

+Library of choice is `org.clojure/test.check`.

+#### Add

+#### Mul

+#### Sort

+### Ruby example

+Library of choice is gem `rantly`, homepage: https://github.com/abargnesi/rantly.

+#### Add

+#### Mul

+#### Sort

+### Golang example

+Library of choice is `testing/quick` from standard library.
+I was surprised Golang has such a library in the standard library.

+#### Add

+#### Mul

+#### Sort

+### Crystal example

+Library of choice is shard https://github.com/waterlink/quick.cr

+#### Add

+#### Mul

+#### Sort

+### Example generators

+(only Crystal here)

+#### UppercaseLetter generator for Diamond Kata

+#### GameGen for Bowling Kata

+## Building your own PBT library

+### First of all, it is not necessary to use library at all for this

+A simple loop and bunch of calls to random will do.
+They will get repetitive, and if you are doing PBT seriously you need to have proper generators.
+You still can have generators by conforming to some interface, like `.next() : T` method or something.
+Then you need shrinking, otherwise failures are not that readable and helpful.
+Once you do that on your own, you will probably end up with your own implementation of PBT, that hopefully can be extracted to the library.

+### If you set out to build such a library with nice APIs for a programming language

+that doesn't have it?
+Or if it is not good enough in your opinion?

+What do you think you need?

+1. Cover all basic types with built-in generators, so that users don't have to implement them over and over again.
+2. Come up with nice interface for a generator, so that users can implement their own generators easily.
+3. Allow for easy combination of generators, for example let your users express:
+   `an Array of UppercaseLetters` or `HashMap of UppercaseLetter to Integer`, etc.
+4. Build actual property checking engine, that will allow your users to specify data they need (by providing generators, built-in or custom, or combinations) and property they want to check (this is probably some lambda expression, or function/method/object if you don't have lambdas in your programming language).
+5. Property checking engine should ask generators for data and supply this data to the property and see if property returns success (you define what success is: boolean, exception/no-exception or value of specific type).
+It should do it N times (usually 100).
+Oh, and you should give your user chance to control N.
+6. Last necessary part of PBT is shrinking.
+Without good shrinking mechanisms in place, failures produced by random data are not that useful at all.
+So provide sane shrinking mechanism.
+Define default shrinking strategies on built-in generators.
+And give your user simple way to define their own strategies for their custom generators.

+Optional parts:

+- labeling to allow user to improve readability of failures
+- classification to allow user to do exploration on quantifiable properties of generators and SUT

+## Bottom line

+Write less tests.
+Generate them.